 Led by former Atlanta Mayor Shirley Franklin, youthSpark (then the Juvenile Justice Fund), law enforcement, and others created the Dear John educational awareness campaign to bring the topic of sex trafficking to the forefront in the community.
 Shirley Franklin is the first Atlanta mayor to focus on this issue.
 The Dear John campaign is widely regarded as a historic step by a public official in fearlessly acknowledging the need for a comprehensive approach.

 Through the launch of the first coordinated statewide awareness effort, our “A Future.
 Not a Past.”
-Campaign (AFNAP), youthSpark hosted Georgia's first Lobby Day at the State Capitol, successfully advocated for tougher laws, higher penalties and victim protections.
+Campaign (AFNAP), youthSpark hosted Georgia's first Lobby Day at the State Capitol, successfully advocating for tougher laws, higher penalties and victim protections.
 After the successful passage of Senate Bill 69, we trained over 400 mandatory reporters across the state, in partnership with the Junior League of Atlanta and others, on exploitation as a reportable form of child abuse.
-During this time, begin developing our train-the-trainer program specifically geared towards law enforcement and community volunteers.
+During this time, we began developing our train-the-trainer program specifically geared towards law enforcement and community volunteers.

 In 2009, we commissioned a nationwide count on victimized children.
 Shortly after, we commissioned research profiling buyers and the demand for child sex trafficking - The Georgia Demand Study.
 This initial research methodology and other components of our campaign were replicated nationally through the Women’s Funding Network.
 Other research studies commissioned over the years include our groundbreaking “Adolescent Males in Metro Atlanta and Their Buyers.”